Best Wok Pan of 2021

 Quality and Durability

-To test the quality and durability, each pan was dropped to see if they dented or dinged.
 To test durability, we performed a drop test to see which pans would dent, ding, or scratch.
 Fortunately, none broke.

 We took the time to find and test the best wok pans on the market for any cook's kitchen.
 With a saturated market stuffed full of many products, it can be hard selecting what's best.
-We hope that the time we devoted cooking over a hot stove and making delicious food can aid you in finding the best wok pans for your kitchen, group size, and preferences.
+We hope that the time we devoted to cooking over a hot stove and making delicious food can aid you in finding the best wok pans for your kitchen, group size, and preferences.

 — Jessica Albery